ratchek/colornote_to_joplin/README.md

  * Input API key and port number when prompted.
  * This may take a bit, depending on the ammount of notes you have.
 Don't freak out.
  * You're done!
 Congrats.

+## The Troubleshooting
+ * If you've deleted both the lattitude and longitude and you're still getting a collation error from sqlite3, go to the "notes" table and set the collation to "none" on all the column variables.